abhi1693/user/README.md

 - [ ] User access log using graphs for the backend dashboard
 - [ ] Send mail to individual user or a group of users
 - [ ] Ability to change forum username
+- [ ] Autocomplete Email on the backend as well as frontend